Submit Article

 What Were the Facts of This Case?

-1. Whether the DNA report was admissible as evidence, given that it was not tendered by way of an affidavit from the maker of the report.
+• The Admissibility of the DNA Report: Whether the DNA report was properly admitted under Section 47(1) of the Evidence Act, given that it was not accompanied by an affidavit from the maker of the report.
+This raised questions about the procedural requirements for expert evidence in matrimonial proceedings.

 How Did the Court Analyse the Issues?